victor141516/chiprr/README.md

 3. Go to Settings → API
 4. Request an API key (choose "Developer" for personal use)
 5. Copy your API Read Access Token (Bearer token)

+Note: By default, a cache file will be created and it will be reused even if you restart the app.
+If you are using Docker, you may want to create a volume for this file.

 ## Usage